 The Peregrin | Best Things to Do in Savannah

 Visiting the Rooftop Bars with kids.
-On our visit, Kara was 17 years old.
+On our first visit to Savannah, Kara was 17 years old.
 She was permitted at the rooftop bars until 6 pm, but after 6 pm, you had to be 21 years old to enter.

 20. The Baobab Lounge